Test in a live environment

 AspxToPdf.RenderThisPageAsPdf(IronPdf.AspxToPdf.FileBehavior.Attachment);

 This code will download the PDF file of the aspx web page in the system.
 We can also set the name of the Aspx PDF file.
-There are multiple options available for modifications and formatting such as headers, footers, printing options, quality, etc. For more details, visit this link.
+There are multiple options available for modifications and formatting such as headers, footers, printing options, quality, etc. For more details, visit this comprehensive Aspx to PDF tutorial.

 Output: